peppybug/portfolio/README.md

 This portfolio is a personal project intended for **PeppyBug’s** use authorized by the.melon.
 Feel free to draw inspiration, but please don't directly copy or deploy it as your own without permission. ❤️

-## ⭐️ Show Support

-Like this project?
-Show your support by starring it on original [GitHub Repo](https://github.com/themelone2/portfolio-v2)!